Ivanka Trump Brand Sales: Did Kellyanne Conway’s Endorsement Drive Sales Boom?

 Since February, sales figures for Ivanka Trump’s eponymous brand have been skyrocketing.
 And with sales figures ironically having gone up after Nordstrom and other retail giants boycotted the presidential daughter’s products, one has to wonder how big a part Kellyanne Conway has played in this sales surge.

 Last month, President Donald Trump’s counselor Kellyanne Conway made headlines when she appeared on Fox & Friends to ask American consumers to buy Ivanka Trump’s products.
-Citing declining brand sales, Nordstrom had previously announced it would no longer be carrying the brand on its shelves, and this sparked an angry tweet from the President, who claimed his eldest daughter had been “treated unfairly.”
+Citing declining brand sales, Nordstrom had previously announced it would no longer be carrying the brand in its shelves, and this sparked an angry tweet from the President, who claimed his eldest daughter had been “treated unfairly.”
 Conway, on the other hand, took to television to offer her endorsement for the brand and the products.

 “It’s a wonderful line.
 I own some of it.
 I fully – I’m going to give a free commercial here.
 Go buy it today, everybody.
 You can find it online.”